NetBSD: Releases

 The following table lists major NetBSD releases and their notable features in reverse chronological order.
 Minor and patch releases are not included.

 Logo

-The NetBSD "flag" logo, designed by Grant Bissett, was introduced in 2004 and is an abstraction of their older logo, designed by Shawn Mueller in 1994.
+The NetBSD "flag" logo, designed by Grant Bissett, was introduced in 2004 and is an abstraction of the older logo, which was designed by Shawn Mueller in 1994.
 Mueller's version was based on the famous World War II photograph Raising the Flag on Iwo Jima.

 The NetBSD Foundation

 The NetBSD Foundation is the legal entity that owns the intellectual property and trademarks associated with NetBSD, and on 22 January 2004, became a 501(c)3 tax-exempt non-profit organization.
 The members of the foundation are developers who have CVS commit access.
 The NetBSD Foundation has a Board of Directors, elected by the voting of members for two years.

 Hosting

 Hosting for the project is provided primarily by Columbia University, and Western Washington University, fronted by a CDN provided by Fastly.
 Mirrors for the project are spread around the world and provided by volunteers and supporters of the project.